josefberman/SharkByte/README.md

 - CSV file with statistical data
 - HTML report with visualizations
 - Console output with key findings

+## Troubleshooting

+### GUI Async Error
+If you encounter the error "There is no current event loop in thread 'AnyIO worker thread'" when using the GUI:

+1. **This issue has been fixed** in the latest version
+2. If you still encounter it, try:
+   - Restart the GUI application
+   - Ensure you have the latest version of the dependencies
+   - Check that your OpenAI API key is valid

+### Common Issues
+- **No PCAP files found**: Ensure the folder path is correct and contains `.pcap` or `.pcapng` files
+- **LLM analysis fails**: Verify your OpenAI API key is set correctly
+- **Memory issues**: For large PCAP files, the analyzer limits packet processing to prevent memory issues

 ## Project Structure